A+J Art+Design2 Bradley Street

 Ann Hirsch has worked throughout the U.S. on public art projects such as Home (2014), a transitional space into Patriot Plaza at Sarasota National Cemetery which includes large format bronze Bald Eagles’ nests; and the Bill Russell Legacy Project (2013-2015) which comprises bronze sculptures set within a field of granite and brick elements.
 Other projects include site-specific bronze figures that build upon and move beyond traditional statuary through staging interactive encounters with the public, broadening the landscape of the commemorated; and opening new spaces for visitors and discussion within monumental works.
 As 2016-2017 City of Boston Artist-in-Residence, Ann pursued social practice initiatives with local communities while developing additional skill sets in engaging communities in permanent public artworks.
 She teaches at Rhode Island School of Design.

 Jeremy Angier works in a range of media including digital animation, drawing, painting and sculpture.
 As an animator he heads machinegraphics, a 3D animation firm which creates animations and scientific visualizations for documentary films and museum exhibits.
 His work is seen in many public venues around the US including the American Museum of Natural History in New York and Grand Canyon Visitor Center.
-For several years Jeremy has worked with Ann Hirsch Sculpture Studio creating digital visualizations to illustrate project goals and facilitate complex installations.
 He teaches figure drawing in the Boston area.